MicrogreenSolarCorp/EPDataLog/README.md

 ### MacOS

 #### Quickstart
+1. Make sure your EnergyPak is ON and connected to your computer via the RS232-USB cable.
+If you are using a 12kWh EnergyPak, make sure the display is turned OFF.
-Open the folder and double-click on the program file to start data logging with default settings.
+2. Open the folder and double-click on the program file to start data logging with default settings.

 ![macosRun](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/assetsForReadme/macosRun.png)
 ![macosRunSuccess](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/assetsForReadme/macosRunSuccess.png)